aweise/dice/README.md

 	ns-3.awsdns-3.com.
 	ns-4.awsdns-4.co.uk.

+### SSH Keypair
+`kops` needs to use an SSH keypair to manage the EC2 instances of the kubernetes cluster.
+You can either configure dice to use an existing RSA keypair in [config.env](config.env), or create a new one like this:

+	$ ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_kops

 ## Installation

 Adjust the values in [config.env](config.env) to your environment and run

-	$ make cluster
+	$ make kops-admin

+to build the toolbox container and an IAM user for `kops`.
+Note that the generated credentials are shown on the terminal and stored in the terraform state file (we need those later).
+In a production setup you would want to hide them and store them in a safe place instead, e.g. in an S3 object with appropriate permissions.